 Squeeze the triggers on the back of the trunk support.
 Pull the upper trunk support up and tilt it back to remove it.
+For Size 3 add the prone upper trunk support if desired.

 2. Switch tray direction

 If the tray is used, loosen attachment knob (A), remove the tray and attach it facing the other direction.
 For use in prone, adjust the tray up and the caregiver handle down and out of the way.